medusajs/medusa/docs/content/development/notification/overview.md

 As a developer, you mainly work with the Notification Provider when integrating a third-party service that handles notifications in Medusa.

-When you run your Medusa backend, the Notification Provider is registered on your backend if it isn’t already.
-This means that it will be inserted into the `notification_provider` table in your database.
+When you run your Medusa backend, the Notification Provider is registered in your backend.
+If it's a new Notification Provider, it will be inserted into the `notification_provider` table in your database.

 ### NotificationProvider Entity Overview